15 Soups, Stews and Hot Pots to Warm You Up This Winter in Raleigh, N.C.

 Rare Beef and Beef Meatball Pho from Mo-Te Vietnamese

 Hearty with a deep, complex flavor, the pho does not disappoint at Mo-Te.
-My favorite is the rare beef and beef meatball; watch as your beef cooks from the piping hot broth.
-Make sure to top your bowl of pho with bean sprouts, fresh basil and jalapeños, plus squeeze in some fresh lime juice.
+A favorite is the rare beef and beef meatball; watch as your beef cooks from the piping hot broth.
+Top your bowl of pho with bean sprouts, fresh basil and jalapeños, plus squeeze in some fresh lime juice.

 Soon Doo Boo with Kimchi from Seoul Garden